grzegorz914/homebridge-melcloud-control/README.md

 ### Mode AUTO

-* While the room temperature is less than the Heating Setpoint the unit will be set to HEAT mode with a setpoint of 28°C.
+* If the room temperature is less than the Heating Setpoint the unit will be set to HEAT mode with a setpoint of 28°C.
-  * In HEAT mode, if the room temperature rises above the Heating Setpoint + 1°C the unit will be set to FAN mode.
+  * In HEAT mode, if the room temperature `>` Heating Setpoint `+` 1°C the unit will be set to FAN mode.
-  * In FAN mode, if the temperature rises above the Cooling Setpoint the unit will be set to COOL mode with a setpoint of 19°C.
+  * In FAN mode, if the temperature `>` Cooling Setpoint the unit will be set to COOL mode with a setpoint of 19°C.
-  * In COOL mode, if the room temperature falls below the Cooling Setpoint - 1°C the unit will be set to FAN mode.
+  * In COOL mode, if the room temperature `<` Cooling Setpoint `-` 1°C the unit will be set to FAN mode.
-  * In FAN mode, if the room temperature falls below the Heating Setpoint the unit will be set to HEAT mode with a setpoint of 28°C.
+  * In FAN mode, if the room temperature `<` Heating Setpoint the unit will be set to HEAT mode with a setpoint of 28°C.
-* The following image shows this graphically (assuming a Heating Setpoint of 19°C and a Cooling Setpoint of
+* The following image shows this graphically, Heating Setpoint of 19°C and a Cooling Setpoint  of 23°C.

 <p align="center">
   <a href="https://github.com/grzegorz914/homebridge-melcloud-control"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-melcloud-control/main/graphics/auto.png" width="840"></a>